-“Wat Pradeum is an important archaeological site believed to be the location of the ancient Chumphon city.
-Archaeological artifacts have been discovered here, such as sandstone Buddha head fragments in the Srivijaya art style.
-Within the temple, there is a prang (tower) that has been registered as a national historic site, and the Ban Wat Pradeum Museum displays artifacts excavated from the area.”
+“A significant archaeological site believed to be the location of Old Chumphon City, with discoveries of artifacts such as sandstone Buddha head fragments in the Srivijaya art style.
+The temple features a prang, registered as a national historic site, and houses the Ban Wat Pradeum Museum, which exhibits unearthed artifacts from the area.”

-Activities
+Activities of Interest

-• Learn about Old Chumphon City, Srivijaya art, and local culture.
+• Learn about Old Chumphon City, Srivijaya art, and local culture

 How to Get There